Progressive Canadian Party

-The Progressive Canadian Party (PC Party) (Parti progressiste canadien) was a minor centre-right federal political party in Canada.
-It was registered with Elections Canada, the government's election agency, on March 29, 2004.
+The Progressive Canadian Party (PC Party) (Parti progressiste canadien) was a minor federal political party in Canada.
+A centre to centre-right party, it was registered with Elections Canada, the government's election agency, on March 29, 2004.

-Under provisions of the Canada Elections Act that took effect on May 14, 2004, parties were only required to nominate one candidate in order to qualify for official party status in the June 28, 2004 federal election.
+Under provisions of the Canada Elections Act that took effect on May 14, 2004, parties were only required to nominate one candidate in order to qualify for official party status in the June 28, 2004, federal election.
 This meant that Progressive Canadian Party candidates were listed on the ballot alongside the party's name, rather than being designated as independents.

 The party was deregistered by the Chief Electoral Officer of Canada on November 30, 2019, for failing to comply with Canada Elections Act requirements set out in subsection 415(1).

 Founding and 2004 election

 Following the dissolution of the Progressive Conservative Party of Canada and its merger with the Canadian Alliance into the new Conservative Party of Canada, the Progressive Canadian Party was formed by "Red Tories" who opposed the merger.
-One of the organizers, Joe Hueglin, is a former Progressive Conservative Member of Parliament (MP) from Niagara Falls, Ontario.
+One of the organizers, Joe Hueglin, was a former Progressive Conservative Member of Parliament (MP) from Niagara Falls, Ontario.

 In announcing the new party, Hueglin stated that the party had about a dozen potential candidates and a mailing list of 330 names.
 The party nominated 16 candidates for the 2004 general election, mostly in southern Ontario and Nova Scotia.

 The party held a national convention in 2005 to select a leader and to develop policies.
 It has also established the "Macdonald-Cartier PC Fund" to raise money for the party, under the direction of Sinclair Stevens, a cabinet minister in the Progressive Conservative government of Brian Mulroney.

 On November 17, 2005, the Federal Court of Appeal rejected Stevens' lawsuit to force Chief Electoral Officer Jean-Pierre Kingsley to rescind recognition of the merger of the Progressive Conservative Party with the Canadian Alliance.
 The court did rule, however, that Kingsley erred in not waiting 30 days to register the merger.
 Stevens appealed the ruling to the Supreme Court of Canada, but that court announced on April 27, 2006, that it would not hear the appeal.
 The court gave no reason for its decision.